 Grows naturally and is productive in moderately humid subtropical and tropical mid- to high-elevation climates, generally frost-free areas with annual lows of 9 to 20°C, annual highs of 19 to 32°C, annual rainfall of 800 to 2200 mm and a dry season of 6 months or less.

 New plants are started from seed or cuttings, but seedlings do not come true to type, so cuttings are preferred.
-Cuttings are best taken from known varieties with desirable characteristics, such as a reduced tendency to flower and a high rebaudioside to stevioside ratio.
+Cuttings are best taken from known varieties with desirable characteristics, such as a reduced tendency to flower and a high rebaudioside-to-stevioside ratio.

 Performs best on rich, moist, free-draining loam and sand soils of a moderately acid to neutral nature, generally with a pH of 6.0 to 7.5, and on sites with full to partial sun exposure.
 It has poor tolerance to drought.